Soro, Balasore: Road

 Soro has good network of Municipal and PWD roads.
 Auto rickshaws are available for hire and on a share basis throughout the town.
 In parts of the town, cycle rickshaws offer short trips.
 To ease traffic jams, over-bridges at major road junctions and expansion of roads are under construction.

+Delivery Service

+Soro has few option of Delivering Service available for doorstep ordering of Food and Grocery items.
+Services like Zomato and Jio Mart are available in town.

 Rail

 Soro is a part of South Eastern Railway zone and is connected to major cities by daily express and passenger trains, but daily service to all metro cities is not available from here.
 Currently, the station has four platforms.
 There are plans to add two more platforms.

 Politics

 Soro is one of the Vidhan Sabha seat of Odisha.
-Current MLA from Soro Assembly Constituency is Mr.Parshuram Dhada of BJD, who won the seat in State elections in 2014 and 2019.
+Current MLA from Soro Assembly Constituency is Madhab Dhada of BJD, who won the seat in State elections in 2024.